Applications are now closed.

-- Personal statement advising how your research area relates to either EU politics and policy, US foreign policy, US-European relations and transatlantic trade policy and why you should be considered for the John Peterson Memorial Fund.
+- A Personal statement - advising how your research area relates to either EU politics and policy, US foreign policy, US-European relations and transatlantic trade policy and why you should be considered for the John Peterson Memorial Fund

 - Academic CV

-- Two signed referee letters of reference.
-Candidates are required to submit at least 1 academic reference.
-The second reference may be academic or professional.
+- Two signed referee letters of reference - you are required to submit at least 1 academic reference.
+The second reference may be academic or professional

 The combined PDF file should be emailed to the following address by the application deadline:

-firstname.lastname@example.org (Email title must read, The John Peterson Memorial Fund Application)
+Your email title must read: The John Peterson Memorial Fund Application.